vckyou/Reforestation/README.md

-## Whoever invented the knock-knock joke should get a no bell prize.
+## What do you call a monkey in a mine field?
+A babooooom!